wordpressPHP/onwebchat/readme.txt

 == Installation ==

 1. Install and activate the onWebChat plugin.
-2. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat service.
+2. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat live chat service.
 3. Connect plugin to your onWebChat account, using your email and password.
 4. Live chat widget is already on your website!